vobyjs/oby/README.md

 const bool = $(false);

-const computed = $.ternary ( bool, 123, 321 );
+const result = $.ternary ( bool, 123, 321 );

-computed (); // => 321
+result (); // => 321

 bool ( true );

-computed (); // => 123
+result (); // => 123
 ```

 #### `$.tryCatch`

 This is the reactive version of the native `try..catch` block.
-If no errors happen the regular value function is executed, otherwise the fallback function is executed, whatever they return is returned wrapped in a computed.
+If no errors happen the regular value function is executed, otherwise the fallback function is executed, whatever they return is returned wrapped in a read-only Observable.

 This is also commonly referred to as an "error boundary".